ankith26/My-PyChess/README.md

 - Several other minor changes and improvements made.

 ## Highlights of v3.x, the latest major release.
-- The code was revamped and restructured, fixed bugs and made MAJOR PERFORMANCE IMPROVEMENTS.
+- The code was revamped and restructured, fixed bugs and made **major performance improvements**.
-- Online play was added.
-This features a ONLINE LOBBY and support upto 10 people to play chess.
+- **Online play** was added.
+This features a online lobby and support upto 10 people to play chess.
-- Singleplayer saw BIG UPGRADES: Firstly, a decent PYTHON CHESS ENGINE that playes chess was added.
+- Singleplayer saw big upgrades: Firstly, a decent **python chess engine** that playes chess was added.
-- You can play against STOCKFISH CHESS ENGINE (see https://stockfishchess.org).
+- You can play against **stockfish chess engine** (see https://stockfishchess.org).
 My-PyChess will act as an interface to give you this singleplayer mode.
-- EnPassant in chess, undo move, screenflip and sounds were added.
+- En-Passant in chess, undo move, screenflip and sounds were added.
-- LOTS of changes made to GUI.
+- Lots of changes made to GUI.

 Click [here](CHANGELOG.md) to see full changelog.